richardp2/richardp2.github.io/_drafts/take2.md

 This time, I am looking at a much more concrete end goal with some mini goals in between.
 I will be keeping track of my progress and reporting back as regularly as I feel able.
 As additional motivation for this challenge, I am going to be sitting either the HSK 3 or HSK 4 exam as close to the end of September as I can.
-I will be looking at which level to go for towards the end of May once I have a better idea of the level that I think I can actually achieve.
+I will be looking at which level to go for towards the end of June once I have a better idea of the level that I think I can actually achieve.

 The HSK (or Hànyǔ Shuǐpíng Kǎoshì/汉语水平考试) is China's only standardised test of Chinese Language